wilddeer/Sniffer/README.md

 ###2.
 Use sniffer.pure.js

-Pure Sniffer function (no wrap, no autolaunch, no css classes), you decide how to use it.
+Get *sniffer.pure.js* from [dist/](https://github.com/wilddeer/Sniffer/tree/master/dist).
+It contains pure Sniffer function (no wrap, no autolaunch, no css classes), you decide how to use it.
 Just feed it a user agent string:

 ```js
 Sniffer(userAgent)